To find out more information and to register for this service, please click here.

 When ordering online, please allow two full working days i.e 48 hours (excluding weekends) for your prescription to be ready.
 Please note that if you request your prescription after 6:00pm you must allow another working day.
 If you’ve already registered, you can login here.

 You can also book appointments and order your prescriptions using SystemOnline's new app for all Apple products.
 The app is free to download on the App store.
-If you are not registered online, please come in to one of our surgeries to register and get your password.
+If you are not registered online, please come in to one of our surgeries to register, please bring a form of photo ID as well as 2 proofs of address dated in the last 2 months.

 If you are on regular medication when you join the surgery you will need to see a doctor for your first prescription.